 Building your email list is an amazing way to grow and market your business because you are creating a community of people invested in you and what you offer (following on IG is one thing- signing up for an email list shows another level of interest) and you’re reaching them directly (think of the likelihood of them seeing your email in their inbox rather than in their social media feeds).

 Email marketing always allows you to really build up the like, know, and trust factor, and conversion rates are usually much higher via email than other channels.
-I see more sales when I talk about my ebook to my email list than when I post about it on IG because these are my people and they are on my list because they are interested in what I have to offer.
+I see more sales when I talk about my services to my email list than when I post about it on IG because these are my people and they are on my list because they are interested in what I have to offer.

 As you can see, these five marketing channels all offer something different to your creative business and your audience.

 Each marketing channel offers different benefits and requires different skillsets.
 Choose the ones that best fit you and your business and start marketing!
 Choosing ones you enjoy and have the time and resources to take on will minimize overwhelm so you can spend less time stressing about marketing and more time on your amazing offerings.

 Ready to see what Pinterest can do for you business?
 Head over to my services page to see how we can work together!